francesco-ratti/appartappServer-old/README.md

 # Getting Started

-Welcome to our server Git project!
+Welcome to Appart Server!
 Below are the steps to get started quickly.

 ## Prerequisites
 Make sure you have the following installed: